-During normal operation, the device is placed in Standby Mode to consume less power as long as the \overline{CS} pin remains deasserted and no internal operation is in progress.
-The Deep Power-Down command offers the ability to place the device into an even lower-power consumption state called the Deep Power-Down mode.
+During normal operation, the device is placed in Standby Mode to consume less power as long as the CS pin remains deasserted and no internal operation is in progress.
+The Deep Power-Down command lets the device be put into an even lower-power consumption state, called the Deep Power-Down mode.